inrialearninglab/ai4t/docs/2.5-teachers-usages/index.md

 After consulting this section, feel free to share your uses, thoughts or difficulties to collectively enrich the MOOC forum on FUN.

-[^1]: <a href="(https://www.fun-mooc.fr/fr/cours/intelligence-artificielle-pour-et-par-les-enseignants-ai4t/)">The forum for this MOOC </a> is accessible to anyone registered for the version available on the French online learning platform "France Université Numérique" (FUN).
+[^1]: <a href="(https://www.fun-mooc.fr/fr/cours/intelligence-artificielle-pour-et-par-les-enseignants-ai4t/)">The forum of this MOOC </a> is accessible to anyone registered for the MOOC version available on the French online learning platform "France Université Numérique" (FUN).